The 7 best tours of Rome's Pantheon

 You can discover in a fun way the different historical sites of the city such as the Pantheon of Rome, the Trevi Fountain, the popular Piazza Navona and Piazza Barberini.

-You will be able to portray and discover the history of the church of Sant'Ignazio and experience the local culture with a specialized guide who will tell you all the details.
+You will have the opportunity to discover the history of the church of Sant'Ignazio and experience the local culture from the hand of a specialized guide who will tell you all the details.

 This tour ends near the Vatican Square and is ideal if you plan to tour this area in the afternoon.

-6. Tour to enjoy the Pantheon of Rome with family and children
+7. Tour to enjoy the Pantheon of Rome with family and kids

-Who said you can't visit museums and historical sites with young children?
+Who said you can't visit museums and historical sites with small children?

 What will you see?